 Sheward also recommends adding turmeric to food.
 “This is a spice with a strong, earthy flavour that’s often used in curries and other Indian dishes.
 It has received a lot of attention for its content of curcumin, a powerful anti-inflammatory nutrient.”

-Studies found that garlic can help fight inflammation and reduce joint pain.
+According to research published in the journal BMC Musculoskeletal Disorders, garlic can help fight inflammation and reduce joint pain.
 Like onions and leeks, it contains diallyl disulfide, an anti-inflammatory compound that limits the effects of pro-inflammatory cytokines.
 Therefore, garlic can help fight inflammation and may even help prevent cartilage damage from arthritis.

 “Ditch refined carbohydrates (white bread, white rice) in favour of wholegrains (brown rice, brown bread, millet, bulgur wheat), which is good for gut health,” says Holme.
-Studies found that the gut microbiome influences the balance of inflammatory responses in our digestive system and affects the immune system.

 That’s why Holme also recommends eating lots of gut-friendly fermented foods like kimchi, sauerkraut and kefir, to reduce inflammation, and in turn, decrease joint pain.